 This application describes the job duties, educational requirements, training, experience, and other special capabilities that the foreign national must possess to do the work, and a statement of the prospective foreign national’s qualifications.

 Applications that are submitted by mail must contain the original signature of the employer, alien, and preparer (if applicable) when they are received by the processing center.

-Prevailing Wage Requirements:
+Prevailing Wage Determination:

 The U.S. employer is then required to include the following prevailing wage information on the ETA Form 9089: